 Inside the LAPD K9 Unit: Officer Maricela Corral’s Story

-The Los Angeles Police Department honors Women's Heritage Month with K9 Officer Maricela Corral.
-Corral talks about her career path, influences, and current role within the LAPD.
+The Los Angeles Police Department honors Women’s Heritage Month with K9 Officer Maricela Corral, who shares her career journey, influences, and current role within the department.

-Following training at the Police Academy and working on patrol, Corral worked in the Mounted Police Unit, which she credits with building a foundation in animal handling.
-She has now served six years in the K9 Unit.
+After graduating from the Police Academy and serving on patrol, Corral joined the Mounted Police Unit, where she built a strong foundation in animal handling.
+She has since spent six years in the K9 Unit.

 #LACityResidents